baudaux/exa-doc/source/dev.rst

 Local HTTP server
 ^^^^^^^^^^^^^^^^^
-An HTTP server shall run in your host machine in order to serve the application files (exa.html, <app name>.js and <app name>.wasm).
+An HTTP server (port 7777) shall run in your host machine in order to serve the application files (exa.html, <app name>.js and <app name>.wasm).
 Here is an example of file tree that allows exaequOS to find and execute your application:

 ::